-How do I maintain my nonimmigrant status?
+How do I maintain my J-1 student status?

-• J-1 program is funded in part or wholly by the United States government, the visitor's government, or an international organization.
+• The J-1 program is funded in part or wholly by the United States government, the visitor's government, or an international organization.

 For more information on J-1 two-year requirement, visit the Department of State website.